Gipoteza/nodes/README.md

-# Gipoteza.com - blockchain company
+# Gipoteza.com - Building a better future with blockchain technology.